-Natural Security – the U.S. national and global security implications of environmental crime – is a growing challenge worldwide.
+Environmental security – the U.S. national and global security implications of environmental issues – is a growing challenge worldwide.
 With connections to some of the world’s most dangerous criminal syndicates and a growing influence on critical geostrategic issues, illegal fishing, logging, mining and wildlife trafficking are serious threats to peace and stability.
 However, these issues remain largely outside the security purview of many nations.
 Changing the terms of this conversation is crucial to protecting our environment, furthering global prosperity and safeguarding U.S. national and international security.

 Illuminate and educate on the geostrategic security implications of environmental crime